kubedb/cli/docs/postgres_tutorial.md

 ## Taking Snapshots
 Now, you can easily take a snapshot of this database by creating a `Snapshot` tpr.
 When a `Snapshot` tpr is created, KubeDB operator will launch a Job that runs the `pg_dump` command and uploads the output sql file to various cloud providers S3, GCS, Azure, OpenStack Swift and locally mounted volumes using [osm](https://github.com/appscode/osm).

-KubeDB supports Google Cloud Storage(GCS) as snapshot storage backend.
-To configure this backend, following secret keys are needed:
+In this tutorial, snapshots will be stored in a Google Cloud Storage (GCS) bucket.
+To do so, a secret is needed that has the following 2 keys:

 | Key                               | Description                                                |
 |-----------------------------------|------------------------------------------------------------|